United Fruit Company: Banana massacre

-One of the most notorious strikes by United Fruit workers broke out on 12 November 1928 near Santa Marta on the Caribbean coast of Colombia.
+A strike by United Fruit workers broke out on 12 November 1928 near Santa Marta on the Caribbean coast of Colombia.
 On December 6, Colombian Army troops allegedly under the command of General Cortés Vargas opened fire on a crowd of strikers in the central square of Ciénaga.
 Estimates of the number of casualties vary from 47 to 3,000.
-The military justified this action by claiming that the strike was subversive and its organizers were Communist revolutionaries.
+The military justified this action stating that the strike was subversive, and its organizers were Communist revolutionaries.
 Congressman Jorge Eliécer Gaitán claimed that the army had acted under instructions from the United Fruit Company.
 The ensuing scandal contributed to President Miguel Abadía Méndez's Conservative Party being voted out of office in 1930, putting an end to 44 years of Conservative rule in Colombia.
 The first novel of Álvaro Cepeda Samudio, La Casa Grande, focuses on this event, and the author himself grew up in close proximity to the incident.
 The climax of García Márquez's novel One Hundred Years of Solitude is based on the events in Ciénaga.

 General Cortés Vargas issued the order to shoot, arguing later that he had done so because of information that US boats were poised to land troops on Colombian coasts to defend American personnel and the interests of the United Fruit Company.
 Vargas issued the order so the United States would not invade Colombia.

 The telegram from Bogotá Embassy to the U.S. Secretary of State, dated December 5, 1928, stated:

 The telegram from Bogotá Embassy to Secretary of State, date December 7, 1928, stated:

 The dispatch from U.S. Bogotá Embassy to the U.S. Secretary of State, dated December 29, 1928, stated:

 The dispatch from the U.S. embassy to the U.S. Secretary of State, dated January 16, 1929, stated:

 The Banana massacre is said to be one of the main events that preceded the Bogotazo, the subsequent era of violence known as La Violencia, and the guerrillas who developed in the bipartisan National Front period, creating the ongoing armed conflict in Colombia.